martinbydefault/martinbydefault.github.io/pages/oscp/oscp_general_info.md

 An OSCP has demonstrated their ability to be presented with an unknown network, enumerate the targets within their scope, exploit them, and clearly document their results in a penetration test report.
 " type="info" %}

+And then if you want even more information, you can check the official wiki: [Offensive Security Online Support](https://support.offensive-security.com/#!pwk-support.md) with an in-depth explanation and more specific FAQ's about the PWK course and the OSCP exam.
+Besides it seem to be more updated than the official page.